Burning graphs through farthest-first traversal

-\begin{proof} By Theorem \ref{theo:1}, a sequence of length $3\cdot b(G)-2$ such that the first $b(G)$ vertices $s_i$ are the farthest ones from the set $\{s_1,s_2,...,s_{i-1}\}$ is a valid burning sequence.
+\begin{proof} By Theorem~\ref{theo:1}, a sequence $f$ of length $3\cdot b(G)-2$ such that the first $b(G)$ vertices $f(i)$ are the farthest from the set $\{f(1),f(2),...,f(i-1)\}$ is a burning sequence.
 Namely, it covers the whole set of vertices $V$.
-Since the BGP algorithm constructs sequence $(S,f)$ by adding the farthest vertex $s_i$ from the previously added vertices $\{s_1,s_2,...,s_{i-1}\}$ at some point it may reach a maximum length of $3\cdot b(G)-2$ that covers the whole set of vertices $V$.
-Since the BGP algorithm's stop condition is to cover all the vertices, this algorithm will return a valid burning sequence of length less than or equal $3\cdot b(G)-2$.
-Besides, $f$ is a valid function because it maps each of the $|S|$ positions to only one vertex.
-By Eq. \ref{eq:7}, the BGP algorithm is a $3-2/b(G)$-approximation algorithm.
+Since the BFF algorithm constructs sequence $f:\{x \in \mathbb{Z}^+ \ | \ x \le |S| \} \rightarrow S$ by adding the farthest vertex $f(i)$ from the previously added vertices $\{f(1),f(2),...,f(i-1)\}$ (lines 9-11), at some point, it may reach a maximum length of $3\cdot b(G)-2$ that covers the whole set of vertices $V$.
+Since the BFF algorithm's stop condition is to cover all the vertices (line 8), this algorithm will return a valid burning sequence of length at most \mbox{$3\cdot b(G)-2$}.
+By Eq.~\ref{eq:7}, the BFF algorithm is a $3-2/b(G)$-approximation algorithm. \end{proof}